The Surprising Cherokee History Behind Devil’s Courthouse in NC

 What is Tanasee Bald?

 Other Cherokee legend associates Tsul’kălû’ with Tanasee Bald, which is located at the junction of Haywood, Jackson and Transylvania counties.
-You can read a Cherokee tale about him and how the bald got to be bald here.

 Below the bald is a place called Judaculla Rock, which is an outcrop of soapstone known for its ancient carvings and petroglyph.
 Judaculla is listed on the National Register of Historic Places.
 The boulder is located in a bowl-shaped depression that was man-made.